Sum-of-Gaussians tensor neural networks for high-dimensional Schr\"odinger equation: Range-splitting acceleration

 \subsection{Summary of the algorithm and complexity analysis}

 Combining Eqs.~\eqref{eq::Short_contribution}, \eqref{eq::Long_contribution} and \eqref{eq::Mid_contribution} together results in a complete solution for calculating $E_{ee}$.
 The most important feature of the SOG-TNN architecture is that the integration over each spatial dimension is decoupled.
 The separability makes the method naturally suited for anisotropic systems, such as those where the physical domain exhibits a large aspect ratio.
 This outcome reveals the great potential of the SOG-TNN for solving more complex systems such as long-chain molecules.
 The complete algorithm for the SOG-TNN solver with range-splitting acceleration for the high-dimensional Schr\"{o}dinger equation is summarized in Algorithm~\ref{alg:algorithm_SOGTNN}.
+Here, parameters $\boldsymbol{\theta}$ of the neural network are optimized with antisymmetry constraints with the TNN basis function space being pushed towards the antisymmetric sector.
+Subsequently, Hamiltonian-based generalized eigenvalue problem optimizes $\boldsymbol{\alpha}$ within the fixed $\boldsymbol{\theta}$-subspace.
+This hybrid strategy is designed as an adaptive subspace construction, theoretically supported by the framework of Galerkin neural networks~\cite{ainsworth2021galerkin}.

 Let us analyze the computational complexity of a single-step calculation using the proposed SOG-TNN.
 In Step 4, the complexity of computing the mass matrix is $\mathcal{O}(3p^2NKT_{\text{eval}})$, where $T_{\text{eval}}$ denotes the computational complexity for the one dimensional function evaluation operations.
 The computation of the stiffness matrix is divided into three main components, $E_{\text{K}}$, $E_{ie}$ and $E_{ee}$.
 The kinetic energy term $E_{\text{K}}$ involves the integral of the inner product of the gradients of $\Psi$.
 Since the gradient operation preserves the tensor structure, this term can be assembled simply by computing the inner products of the differentiated one-dimensional basis functions, resulting in the same computational complexity of $\mathcal{O}(9p^2NKT_{\text{eval}})$.
 The ion-electron interaction contribution $E_{ie}$ is computed according to Eqs.~\eqref{eq::E_ie} and \eqref{eq::ie_split}, and has a computational complexity of